johnstowers.co.nz ~ / blog / 2020/11/16 / freemoovr-locustvr

 FreemooVR and LocustVR

 A few years ago I wrote about FreemoVR , the virtual reality system for freely moving animals that we built in the Straw lab and published in Nature Methods.
-A lot has happened since; I left academia and co-founded loopbio , and one of the things we have done there is give FreemoVR a second life.
+A lot has happened since; I left academia and co-founded loopbio , and one of the things we did there was continue FreemoVR.
 Today I want to introduce FreemooVR , our friendly fork of the original engine, and the first big system we built on top of it, LocustVR .

 FreemooVR is a fork of, and the successor to, the original FreemoVR.
 The science it came out of was tied tightly to the Robot Operating System (ROS), which made good sense in the lab but is a heavy dependency to ask of everyone else.
 So the main job of the fork was to take ROS out; the inter-process communication is now done over ZMQ, the scene handling and OpenSceneGraph support have been cleaned up and extended, and what is left is a smaller, more hackable base to build a custom VR rig on.
-We also put the second “o” back into the name, which exists mostly so we could have a cow logo.
 The hard parts are unchanged from the paper; the perspective-correct cube-map rendering onto an arbitrary, calibrated display surface is still the heart of it.

 The first real test of the fork was a system we were asked to build for the collective behaviour groups in Konstanz.
 The Department of Collective Behavior at the Max Planck Institute of Animal Behavior and the Centre for the Advanced Study of Collective Behaviour came to us wanting the world’s first virtual reality system for freely walking locusts, to study how an individual locust makes decisions in a crowd.
 The work supported Bianca Schell’s master’s thesis on locust decision-making.